-PHARMAC manages pharmaceutical expenditure for DHBs in areas outside of the community setting, including an expanded role with hospitals.
+PHARMAC manages pharmaceutical expenditure for DHBs in areas outside of the community setting, including within hospitals.
 In July 2013 Section H of the Schedule was expanded to include the Hospital Medicines List (HML).
 Previously, Section H included a list of hospital medicines for which PHARMAC had negotiated national supply terms.
 The HML aims to increase national consistency in the medicines prescribed in hospitals and drive efficiencies for DHBs in hospital medicine expenditure.

-PHARMAC lists a small number of medical devices used in the community, and some used in DHB hospitals.
-During 2015/16 we will continue to work on the national procurement of certain types of hospital medical devices ahead of transition to full medical device management for DHB hospitals.
+PHARMAC lists a small number of medical devices used in the community, and more than 15,500 used in DHB hospitals.
+This reflects 23 contracts with suppliers over five categories of medical devices.
+During 2016/17 we will continue to work on the national procurement of certain types of hospital medical devices ahead of transition to full medical device management for DHB hospitals.
 Eventually most medical devices used in DHB hospitals will be listed on the Pharmaceutical Schedule.